Get insider access

 4. Samsung

-Samsung is a South Korean multinational that builds a wide range of consumer electronics, including a popular range of televisionsmonitorssoundbars, and headphones.
+Samsung is a South Korean multinational company that builds a wide range of consumer electronics, including a popular range of televisionsmonitorssoundbars, and headphones.
 They also offer a range of cordless stick vacuums under the 'Jet' moniker.
-All Jet stick vacuums use the same basic design, tend to be noticeably lighter than most alternatives, and have a five-stage filtration system.
+All Jet stick vacuums use the same basic design, with a top-mounted dustbin, lightweight construction, and a five-stage filtration system.
 However, they differ in bundled attachments, battery capacity, and suction motor potency.
-Samsung is also one of the few manufacturers to offer a self-emptying station for their cordless stick vacuums to reduce hands-on maintenance requirements and a dedicated mopping floorhead for dealing with stains.
+Samsung is also one of the few manufacturers to offer a self-emptying station for their cordless stick vacuums to reduce hands-on maintenance requirements.

 See our review